 About this course

-Learn how to apply acoustics to technology on this MSc in Acoustical Engineering.
-This master's degree will give you expert knowledge of the latest modern developments in sound, vibration and signal processing.
+On this MSc in Acoustical Engineering you'll learn how to apply acoustics to technology.
+Our master's in acoustics will give you expert knowledge of the latest modern developments in sound, vibration and signal processing.
 You’ll graduate with the skills you need for a career in acoustical engineering or for continued study at PhD level.

 - noise control